 |Snorkeling Tour Operator||(809) 468-4055||4.4 mi.
 West of Central Rio San Juan|

-For more information concerning snorkeling, including useful tips and suggestions for both "old pros" and beginners, read this comprehensive guide to snorkeling in the Caribbean.
+For more information concerning snorkeling, including helpful suggestions and tips for beginners and "pros" read this extensive discussion of snorkeling in the Caribbean.

 If the idea of a less crowded, relatively unexplored area of the country when it comes to snorkeling appeals to you, then Rio San Juan is just the place for your next underwater adventure.

 Help us improve!
 We welcome your corrections and suggestions.